ericahanemann/cadastro-produto/README.md

 # cadastro-produto

 This is a project developed for the Web Programming subject of the Systems Analysis and Development course.
 The goal was to create a basic CRUD (Create, Read, Update, Delete) system with a registration process (for items, people, products, or similar).
-You can check the layout design bellow but if you want to run the project on your computer, simply clone this repository, open the terminal on the project folder, type 'npm install,' and then 'npm start'.
+You can check out the layout design bellow.

 - Stock page
 ![](src/assets/)